gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy protested,
 but the rabbit had already shouldered her rifle.

-A sign stood in front of the building, but time and weather had long since made it mute.
+A sign stood in front of the domeed building, but time and weather had long since erased whatever it had once said.
-There was just enough room between its double doors for Thoughtful to squeeze through.
+There was just enough room between the double doors for Thoughtful to squeeze through.
 The children followed single file.

-The rabbit took a small glowball from his pocket and held it up.
+The rabbit took a small glowball from her pocket and held it up.
 Its cool blue-white light threw sharp shadows.
 Maddy shivered.
-The last place like this that she had been in had been Patient's bunker in the Mire.
+The last place she had been in that looked like this had been Patient's bunker in the Mire.
 The air here was cool and dry instead of dank, but her steps echoed exactly the same way on the tiled floor.

-"This way,"
+"This way."
-Thoughtful said.
-She led them past rooms with broken-down doors whose contents had long since been salvaged.
+Thoughtful led them past rooms with broken doors whose contents had long since been salvaged.
 Every few paces they passed pillars that Maddy realized must once have been display cases.

 The corridor took them to a broad flight of stairs.
-Up they went into a room that filled the entire second story of the building.
+The room waiting at their top filled the entire second story of the building.
 Daylight poured through a wide gap in the domed roof to reveal something that looked like a metal log lying on the floor.
-Someone had swept the scattering of dry leaves and twigs around it into piles.
+Someone had swept the scattering of dry leaves and twigs around it into piles by the walls.

 "What is that?"
 Maddy asked.